 It's spring, but we've still got lots of snow

-While the calendar's official change to spring has many folks thinking about warm weather, I'm still looking forward to at least a few more weeks of skiing.
+Spring may be in the air, but I'm still looking forward to at least a few more weeks of skiing.
 After all, the longer days and warmer temperatures make for excellent spring skiing conditions, when we can head out in fewer layers -- maybe even in our shorts -- and contend less with the cold.
 And while our recent winter storm may have tracked farther east than expected and missed giving us the forecasted dumping of snow, the several inches we received freshened up our base and made for a great weekend of fun on the trails.

 The Paul Smith's College VIC